-4. If applicable, provide a description of

-how teachers, in consultation with

-parents, administrators, and pupil

-services personnel, will identify eligible

-children most in need of services in Title I

-targeted assistance schools/programs.

-Please include a description of how the

-school will develop and implement

-multiple (a minimum of 2) objective,

-academic-based performance criteria to

-rank students for service.
-Also include a

-description of the measurable scale (point

-system) that uses the objective criteria to

-rank all students.
+4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
+Targeted assistance schools may use funds received only for programs that provide services to eligible children identified as having the greatest need.
+Title I schools and consultants will collaborate to create a plan to assist the school and local educational agency to meet its responsibility to provide services to all identified students in the how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I that provide services to eligible children identified as having the greatest need.
+Title I schools and consultants will collaborate to create a plan to assist the school and local educational agency to meet its description of the measurable scale (point system) that uses the objective criteria to rank all students.